ccxt/ccxt/README.md

 ## Contributing

-Please read the [`CONTRIBUTING.md`](https://github.com/kroitor/ccxt/blob/master/CONTRIBUTING.md) before making any changes you would like to commit.
-Our multilanguage code base is single-sourced from [`ccxt.js`](https://github.com/kroitor/ccxt/blob/master/ccxt.js) by a custom transpilation tool, and this poses some serious restrictions on how to code should be written to be recognizeable by the toolchain.
+Please read the [`CONTRIBUTING.md`](https://github.com/kroitor/ccxt/blob/master/CONTRIBUTING.md) before making any changes that you would like adopted in the code.

 ## Public Offer